Predict Class Labels Using MATLAB Function Block

-This example shows how to add a MATLAB Function block to a Simulink® for label prediction.
+This example shows how to add a MATLAB® Function block to a Simulink® model for label prediction.
 The MATLAB Function block accepts streaming data, and predicts the label and classification score using a trained, support vector machine (SVM) classification model.
-For details on using the MATLAB Function block, see Create Custom Functionality Using MATLAB Function Block (Simulink).
+For details on using the MATLAB Function block, see Implement MATLAB Functions in Simulink with MATLAB Function Blocks (Simulink).

-ionosphere data set, which is included in the Statistics and Machine Learning Toolbox™, contains radar-return qualities (
+ionosphere data set, which contains radar-return qualities (

 Y) and predictor data (